 The precise cause for this remains undetermined, but there is evidence to suggest an association with diabetic complications – both neuropathic and vascular.
 In support of this, a high incidence of the condition has been observed in diabetics who also suffer from retinopathy, neuropathy and nephropathy.
 Furthermore, the condition is most common in patients who are older, or suffer from long-standing diabetes (spanning 10 years or more).
 There also seems to be a close association with elevated glycosylated hemoglobin, which is indicative of improper long-term blood glucose control.

 This type of dermopathy may be a potential indicator of early diabetes.
-If at least four lesions are present, it is recommended that the patient seek investigation to rule out the development of diabetes.
+If at least four lesions are present, it is recommended that the patient seek investigation to rule out the

 This non-inflammatory, blistering condition is characterized by the spontaneous occurrence of lesions on the extremities (hands and feet).
 This is a rare but highly precise indicator of diabetes.
 It is more common in males than in females, and occurs over a wide age group, of 17-84 years.
 Additionally, it is more likely to present in patients who have had diabetes for many years, or who suffer any of numerous diabetes-associated complications.

 Fortunately, in most cases these bullae heal without requiring treatment.
 Care should be taken, however, to prevent their bursting so as to avoid secondary infection.